Push to posthumously give black soldier D-Day Medal of Honor

-A new push is under way to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.
+The Congressional Black Caucus is pushing to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.

-U.S. Sen. Chris Van Hollen of Maryland, who’s been pushing to recognize Woodson’s heroism during the Normandy invasion, and 51 members of the Congressional Black Caucus are petitioning the army to review Woodson’s case.
+U.S. Sen. Chris Van Hollen of Maryland, who’s been pushing to recognize Woodson’s heroism during the Normandy invasion, and 51 caucus members are petitioning the Army to review Woodson’s case.
 Van Hollen became involved in Woodson’s case in 2015 when Woodson’s wife, who lives in Maryland, came to him for help.

-A letter sent to the army Wednesday asks Ryan McCarthy, the acting secretary of the army, to open a formal review into Woodson case.
+A letter sent to the Army Wednesday asks Ryan McCarthy, the acting secretary of the Army, to open a formal review into the Woodson case.
 The letter describes how Woodson was wounded while still on his landing craft but spent the next 30 hours saving lives on the beach.

 It is clear, the letter says, that Woodson did not receive the medal during World War II “because of the color of his skin.”

-“We respectfully ask the Army to rectify this historic injustice and appropriately recognize this valorous Veteran with a posthumous recommendation for the Medal of Honor,” the letter reads.
+“We respectfully ask the Army to rectify this historic injustice and appropriately recognize this valorous Veteran with a posthumous recommendation for the Medal of Honor.”

 Woodson died in 2005.
 He spoke to The Associated Press in 1994 about how his landing craft hit a mine on the way to Omaha Beach.